kenkangxgwe/lsp-wl/README.md

 Our current goal is to provide the experience as good as the Mathematica FrontEnd with addition power from the editor.

-We have provided the client-side code for VS Code in this repo, which is based on some slight modifications of [Microsoft's LSP example](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample).
+We have provided the client-side code for VS Code [here](https://github.com/kenkangxgwe/vscode-lsp-wl), which is based on some slight modifications of [Microsoft's LSP example](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample).
 If you are using other tools supporting LSP, some slight modifications to the